unhcr/koboloadeR/README.md

 `weight`| used to define weight for each answers in case it's used for some specific indicator calculation `recategorise`| used to recategorise quickly choices for a question

-### In a separate `analysis-plan` worksheet:
+### In a separate `indicator` worksheet:

 The idea is to map calculation necessary to create complex indicators from the variables defined in the `survey` worksheet.
-This will automate the generation of indicators.
+This will document and automate the generation of indicators (i.e. feature enginerring).
+This worksheet will allow to generate an additional elements to the data dictionnnary -- i.e. `dico` dataframe.

+Below are the minimum elements/column to document:

 Column | Description
 ------|--------------
+`type`| type of indicator select_one  or integer or numeric `name`| short name for the indicator
+`label`| label for the indicator
+`chapter`| chapter to include the indicator in `frame`| frame to use to append the idnicator to `calculation`| used to reference the calculation.
+This will be a precise R formula

-`indicator`| used to map the question with an indicator `indicatorgroup`| used to reference the the group the indicator should be associated to `indicatortype`| define wether the indicator is  `Measurement`: variable used to quantify other indicators, `Disaggregation`: variable that describes certain groups, `Predictor`: Indicator that describes the cause of a situation, `Outcome`: Indicator that describes the consequence of a situation or `Judgment`: indicator that translates a subjective assessment
+define wether the indicator is  `Measurement`: variable used to quantify other indicators, `Disaggregation`: variable that describes certain groups, `Predictor`: Indicator that describes the cause of a situation, `Outcome`: Indicator that describes the consequence of a situation or `Judgment`: indicator that translates a subjective assessment method to be used for the indicator: `Percentage`, `Sum`, `Max/Min`, `Average`, `Score`, `Denominator`, `Numerator`, `Numerator.external` (i.e. linked to an external value)
-`indicatorlevel`| used to define the geographic aggregation to be used for indicator calculation `Indicatorexternal`| used to reference an external dataset to be used to calculate the indicators.
-Could be for instance a population dataset.
-`indicatorcalculation`| used to reference the calculation method to be used for the indicator: `Percentage`, `Sum`, `Max/Min`, `Average`, `Score`, `Denominator`, `Numerator`, `Numerator.external` (i.e. linked to an external value)
-`indicatornomalisation`| used to reference the normalisation method to be used for the indicator

 ## Shiny Apps